usnistgov/Q-SLAW/README.md

 4. Save output, visualize results.

 ## Other links
-For the data used in the development and calibration of the model see: <add data doi here>.
+For the data used in the development and calibration of the model see the related manuscript and associated data.
+The archival version of the initial release is available at: https://data.nist.gov/od/id/mds2-3141.

 The initial publication this is develop for is: J Tao**, AK Landauer∗∗, Z Yan∗∗, X Li, C Franck, DL Henann "Large-deformation constitutive modeling of viscoelastic foams: Application to a open-cell foam material" (In preperation)